‘Tis the season for carols, Santa, mulled wine, and Christmas markets across Europe. Visit some of the best Christmas markets this holiday season.

 Dresden’s Striezelmarkt is, in fact, one of the oldest Christmas markets in Germany.

 Since 1434, millions of shoppers have visited this market near the Elbe River to sample traditional Saxon delicacies like the fruit and marzipan-infused Striezel cake – the market’s namesake – and glimpse the world’s tallest Christmas pyramid and nutcracker.
 The baroque city welcomes visitors to the Striezelmarkt this year from 27 November to 24 December 2019.

 Set with the backdrop of the towering Gothic Kölner Dom, Cologne’s stunning market is a huge draw for people in search of the perfect photo op and unique market finds.

 From 26 November to 23 December 2019, the Am Dom Christmas market will be awash in bright fairy lights and the wafting aroma of delicious cinnamon mulled wine as over 160 quaintly designed huts (or buden) set up shop in front of the monumental cathedral.
 After exploring the main market, head over to six of Cologne’s specially themed markets.
-Specialty markets include an Angel Market, a Harbor Market, and an LGBTQ-friendly Christmas Avenue.
+Specialty markets include an Angel Market, a Harbor Market, as well as an LGBTQ-friendly Christmas Avenue.

 Best Christmas markets in Belgium

 Below are three popular Belgian Christmas markets, although you can find more in Expatica’s guide to the best Christmas markets in Belgium.